 - The weather is often worse in January-February, with more rainfall, and therefore more clouds.

-What’s the best time of day to see the northern lights?
+What’s the best time to see the northern lights?

 There’s no telling.
-Sometimes the lights come out at 21:00, sometimes 05:00.
-Sometimes they stay for five minutes, sometimes five hours.
-We’ve heard it’s better between 8 pm and midnight, but we’ve never seen any science behind it.
-You basically have to decide how much you value your sleep and then stay out as long as you can.
+Sometimes they come out at 21:00, sometimes 05:00, sometimes they stay for five minutes, sometimes five hours.
+We’ve heard it’s better between 20:00 and midnight, but we’ve never heard any science behind it.
+You basically just have to decide how much you value your sleep and then stay out as long as you can.

 What’s the best way to see the northern lights?